SERVICING, GRADING AND DRAINAGE PLAN - OAKVILLE

 For sites with no municipal services: Location of septic tanks, outline of tile beds, wells, and holding tanks for fire-fighting shall be shown.

-Details on proposed vehicular entrances to the subject property, including; Show limit of garage door opening; Identify the size of garage (1-, 2- or 3-car); Provide dimension of driveway apron on private property as per zoning by-law 2014-014 Section 5.8.2 and on Town Right of Way as per Town of Oakville Driveway permit procedure.
-Driveway width transition to be on private property and straight edges for Town Right of Way driveway apron.
+Details on proposed vehicular entrances to the subject property, including: Show limit of garage door opening; Identify the size of garage (1-, 2-, or 3-car); Provide dimensions of driveway apron on private property as per zoning by-law 2014-014 Section 5.8.2 and on Town Right of Way as per Town of Oakville Driveway permit procedure.
+Driveway width transition to be on private property and straight edges for the Town Right of Way driveway apron.
 Ensure minimum offset of 1.0m to boulevard furniture - light and utility poles, pedestals, transformers, hydrants, mailboxes, trees, bus shelters, and street furniture within Town Right-of-Way to remain unchanged.
-Existing sidewalk elevation not permitted to be altered to accommodate driveway.
-If relocation of utility furniture is required, approval from the appropriate agency(ies) must be obtained prior to DEPA approval.
+Existing sidewalk elevation not permitted to be altered to accommodate the driveway.
+If relocation of utility furniture is required, approval from the appropriate agency(s) must be obtained before DEPA approval.

 driveway.
 The maximum width of the walkway access at the connection point shall be 1.8m.
-The walkway shall terminate at the municipal sidewalk
+The walkway shall terminate at the municipal sidewalk, private side, or property line if there is no sidewalk.
+Curb cuts in the walkway are prohibited.

-Driveway border/edging location, width, and elevation - all borders adjacent to the driveway is part of total driveway width.
-Raised borders within the right-of-way is prohibited.
+Driveway border/edging location, width, and elevation - all borders adjacent to the driveway are part of the total driveway width.
+Raised borders within the right-of-way are prohibited.
 Maximum border width is 0.3m.

 Driveway setback dimension from property lines.
 A driveway crossing a frontage or flankage lot line on a corner lot shall be located a minimum of

-15m from the point of intersection of the front and flankage lot lines or where the lot lines do not intersect the point of intersection of the projection of the front and flankage lot lines, measured along all points of the driveway.
-Should the lot not be wide enough for the provisions noted above, the following calculation applies: Measured from the inside lot line, the required inside setback, plus the width of the driveway, plus 1m) Culvert length, diameter (min.
-300mmØ), material (new; corrugated/ ribbed steel, PVC “Big O” or HDPV pipe) and invert elevations.
-Indicate on drawing that new culverts are to be installed by the owner at owner’s expense.
+15m from the point of intersection of the front and flankage lot lines or where the lot lines do not intersect, the point of intersection of the projection of the front and flankage lot lines, measured along all points of the driveway.
+Should the lot not be wide enough for the provisions noted above, the following calculation applies: Measured from the inside lot line, the required inside setback, plus the width of the driveway, plus 1m, Culvert length, diameter (min.
+300mmØ), material (new; corrugated/ ribbed steel, PVC “Big O” or HDPV pipe), and invert elevations.
+Indicate on the drawing that new culverts are to be installed by the owner at the owner’s expense.

-Show catch basin sediment traps and design details, if there are catch basins within close proximity of site.
-Note on drawings that catch basins are to be fitted with sediment trap at each catch basin).
+Show catch basin sediment traps and design details, if there are catch basins within proximity of the site.
+Note on drawings that catch basins are to be fitted with a sediment trap at each catch basin.

-Show location of temporary gravel access pad (mud mat) at the entrance of house construction activities with minimum 300mm depth off 75-100mm
+Show location of temporary gravel access pad (mud mat) at the entrance of house construction activities with a minimum 300mm depth of 75-100mm

-diameter clear stones.
-Size mud mat to suit site.
+diameter of clear stones.
+Size the mud mat to suit the site.
 Include mud mat and ditch details on the drawing.
-If existing driveway is used as construction access for mud tracking purposes, indicate so on plan.
+If the existing driveway is used as construction access for mud tracking purposes, indicate so on the plan.

 Setback dimensions - distance from proposed works to property lines.